 The two happiest days in a boat owner’s life are the day he buys it and the day he sells it.
 You’ve heard the old joke, I’m sure.
 Every time I have, every boat owner within earshot smiles a wry smile and nods his head in agreement.

 I’m sure my friend Andy felt the same way when he sold his boat in December.
 But then seller’s remorse set it.
 Andy had already replaced his 1983 Lowe Paddle Jon with a newer, nicer model but as he watched the old girl pull out of his driveway, sold to an elderly gentleman who had big plans for the boat that involved a grandson, my friend got nostalgic.
 So he posted on a social media site asking his friends to share their memories of the old boat.

 Half of those comments were about the boat breaking down – burned up motors and broken down props.
-The other half were comments about experiencing life’s firsts aboard that vessel; first duck hunt, first fish with a bow, first time walking all the way around the lake to the boat dock after the boat broke down.
+The other half were comments about experiencing life’s firsts aboard that vessel; first duck hunt, first fish with a bow, first time walking all the way around the lake to get to the boat dock after the boat broke down.
 But a few of those comments really resonated:

 Jake summed it up succinctly when he said, “That boat was just a general facilitator of teaching me to appreciate and cherish times with you, friends, and the outdoors.”